yegnold/bridgestatusalerts/README.md

 ### How it works

-At 0545, 1345, 1450 and 2250 it will check the contents of the page at the following URL:
+It will check the contents of the page at the following URL:

 http://www.severnbridge.co.uk/bridge_status.shtml